George Stanley (British politician): As Governor of Madras

 Stanley was appointed Governor of Madras on 26 October 1929 at an annual salary of ₹ 1,20,000.
 He arrived in India and took over as governor on 12 November 1929.

 Stanley assumed the governorate at a critical juncture.
-The Great Depression had just begun and the economy was deteriorating.
+The Great Depression had just begun, and the economy was deteriorating.
 The Premier P. Subbarayan resigned after the 1930 elections when his party was voted out.
 The Swaraj Party boycotted the elections as a part of the Civil Disobedience Movement and the Justice Party was voted to power in the 1930 and 1934 elections.
-B. Munuswamy Naidu served as Premier from 1930 to 1932 but he had to resign in 1932 due to the strong opposition of landowning elements in the party.
+B. Munuswamy Naidu served as Premier from 1930 to 1932, but he had to resign in 1932 due to the strong opposition of landowning elements in the party.
 Naidu was succeeded by Ramakrishna Ranga Rao of Bobbili whose administration soon became notorious for mis-governance.

 During his tenure as governor, Stanley was responsible for implementing the Mettur Dam across the Kaveri River.
-The project's inauguration on 21 August 1934, was attended by people from all parts of the Presidency.
+The project's inauguration, on 21 August 1934, was attended by people from all parts of the Presidency.
 The reservoir created by the Dam was named Stanley Reservoir in his honour.
 On 17 January 1930, Stanley laid the foundation stone of a Gaudiya Math and a temple at Royapettah, Madras.
-The first service of the Madras sub-urban line of the South Indian Railway Company was flagged off by Stanley from Chennai Beach railway station on 2 April 1931.
+The first service of the Madras suburban line of the South Indian Railway Company was flagged off by Stanley from Chennai Beach railway station on 2 April 1931.
 In 1933, Stanley inaugurated the five-year medicine and surgery diploma course at the Royapuram Medical College.
 On 2 July 1938, the school was renamed Stanley Medical College in his honour.
-In 1931, he had received Ignatius Elias III, the Patriarch of Antioch on his way to Malankara.
+In 1931, he had received Ignatius Elias III, the Patriarch of Antioch, on his way to Malankara.